tdauth/cpp-futures-promises/README.md

 * failed
 * successful

+## Advanced Futures
+The project provides advanced futures which are implemented for Folly only at the moment.
+The advanced futures are declared in the namespace `adv` and provide the a basic functionality with extensions which are missing from Folly and Scala.
+* adv::Future<T>
+* adv::Promise<T>

+### Shared Futures for Folly
+The advanced futures provide the shared future class template `adv::SharedFuture<T>` for Folly.
+It allows copying the future around and multiple read semantics with `get` by default.
+It is realized with the help of `folly::SharedPromise<T>`.

 ### Unit Tests
 To test the functionality, several unit tests are provided for the extensions.
 Bear in mind that concurrent programs can behavior differently every time due to scheduling.